14 reasons why anxiety sucks & strategies to cope.

 These are all tiny changes – and they may seem challenging.

-And yes, you may not want to stop drinking or reducing the number of hours you work.
+And yes, you may not want to stop drinking or reduce your work hours.

-However, you have to understand that if you don’t remove the triggers for anxiety from your life, your symptoms may get worse.
+However, you have to understand that if you don’t remove the triggers for anxiety from your life, your symptoms may worsen.

 So look at what changes you need to make, and get after it!